 Would you like to be part of something Outstanding?
-We are seeking a Locum Consultant Psychiatrist in MHSOP based in Colne House, Watford.
+We are seeking a part time Locum Consultant Psychiatrist in MHSOP based in Colne House, Watford.

 This is a hugely exciting time for the Trust having recently achieved an OUTSTANDING CQC RATING

 and being one of just five mental health and learning disabilities NHS trusts in England to hold an outstanding rating.

 As a Locum Consultant Psychiatrist in MHSOP you will be required to undertake the administrative duties associated with the care of patients and record clinical activity accurately and comprehensively.